fredwu/angel_nest/README.md

 ### Development Notes

 In order to keep DB migration to minimum, migration files are modified during the development.
 Please run `rake dev:db:reset` to keep your database schema up to date.

+## Setup Guide

+In order to run the system (for demo and development purposes), you may follow the following steps:

+- clone the repo, obviously
+- if you use [RVM](http://beginrescueend.com/), you may rename the `_rvmrc` file to `.rvmrc` and adjust its content accordingly
+- copy or rename `config/database.example.yml` to `config/database.yml` and adjust its content accordingly
+- `bundle install`
+- `rake db:create`
+- `rake dev:db:reset`
+- `rails s`
+- done, fire up your browser and browse to `http://localhost:3000/` :)
+- the default login is `test@example.com` and password `password`

 ## License